ManuGira/Guibbon/README.md

 # Guibbon with U
 ![Tests](https://github.com/ManuGira/Guibbon/actions/workflows/tests.yml/badge.svg)

-High-level GUI with an api similar to the HighGUI of OpenCV.
+High-level GUI with an API similar to the HighGUI of OpenCV.
 It allows to display an image and add GUI controllers such as
  - Sliders (trackbar)
  - Buttons
  - Radio buttons